microsoft/TypeScript-Handbook/pages/release notes/TypeScript 1.8.md

 * You no longer need to either explicitly declare `ref` and `key` or `extend React.Props`
 * The `ref` and `key` properties will appear with correct types on all components
-* The `ref` property is correctly disallowed on instances of Stateless Function components
+* The `ref` property is correctly disallowed on instances of Function components

 # Augmenting global/module scope from modules